mirage/mirage-clock/README.md

+## mirage-clock -- libraries and module types for portable clocks

 This library implements portable support for an operating system timesource that is compatible with the [MirageOS](https://mirage.io) library interfaces found in: <https://github.com/mirage/mirage>